 You can also watch our vlog about the best places to eat in Baguio!
 Watch and subscribe now to our YouTube Channel to see more contents like this:

 Canto Baguio – Bogchi Joint

 Canto has been shifting locations in the past year, and I first tried their cuisine in Ketchup Community near Wright Park.
 Today, they are now located in Kisad Road near Burnham Park with a more spacious and newly designed restaurant.
 Wherever they go, the crowd always follow them for their tasty recipes and enormous serving.

 If you’re going to visit Canto, we recommend their lomo ribs, a bestseller in town.
 It’s pork ribs are grilled to perfection and bathed with flavorful barbecue sauce partnered with vegetable salad and mashed potato.

-Canto Bogchi Joint is located at 25 Kisad Road, Baguio City, Benguet, Philippines, 2602 and they are open every Mondays to Thursdays – 10AM to 9PM, and Fridays to Sundays – 10AM to 10PM.
-Click here to go back to the top.
+Canto Bogchi Joint is located at 25 Kisad Road, Baguio City, Benguet, Philippines, 2602 and they are open everyday from 8AM to 7PM Click here to go back to the top.

 Good Taste Baguio Restaurant